 So you’ve come to Florence, the home of the Renaissance, Michelangelo’s David and of course, leather.
 Back in the days before online shopping, people used to flock to Florence in search of the perfect leather goods to bring home to family and friends.
 Why?
 Because locally manufactured leather can be higher quality and more reasonably priced than most other places.
 Whether it’s a stylish leather jacket, purse, wallet or belt, you simply must treat yourself to an authentic Florence leather good.
 When in Florence, right?

+While the information we provide here is free, we also sell tours at very reasonable prices.
 Though Florence is a walkable city in which most attractions are not too far apart, it’s easy to not take full advantage of the charming Renaissance city.
 To learn about Florentine leather, we recommend our Half Day Florence Walking Tour.
 For more variety, check out the rest of our Florence tours.
 All of our experience offer skip the line access and insight from a professional local guide.

 The art of leather-making began in Florence right along the Arno River where many tanneries and dye shops were set up for easy access to the water necessary for the leather-making process.
 But how did these artists and craftsman learn to create such beautiful leather goods?